ManueGE/Boxfit/app/src/main/java/com/manuege/boxfitapp/NOTES.md

 - Transformers must have empty initializer
 - Transformer can be added just to properties, no relationships
 - Make distinction between primary types (must have a default value) and classes (don't need it)
+- Just strings and longs valid as PK

 ## Pending tests
 - Maybe write a test to check all the types